Follow TV Tropes

 The throne to the galactic empire is empty and several alien races put forth bids for it.
 Your goal is to guide your race to meet the conditions necessary to claim the throne and take control of the known galaxy/universe.

 Twilight Imperium (now in its fourth edition) is a tabletop/board game that uses hex map tiles to build a new map for each game.
-The setting is a galaxy where a minimum of three players and maximum of six can choose from among ten different alien races.
-Gameplay strategies may include battles, trade, politics, and/or any combination of these strategies.
+The setting is a galaxy where 3 to 6 players can choose from among ten different alien races.
+Gameplay strategies may include battles, trade, and/or politics.
 In fact, it is entirely possible and not all that uncommon to win the game without fighting a single battle, by earning points for accomplishing goals not related to combat.

 The game set includes the map tiles, race sheets, ten-sided dice, several different types of cards (action, political, technology, and objective), plastic pieces for starships and ground forces, and many other extras.
 The ultimate goal of the game: To conquer the universe?
 To destroy your enemies?
 Nope: To get ten objective points.